ropensci/roweb3/content/blog/2024-12-19-news-december-2024/index.md

 * [R-Universe Named R Consortium Top-Level Project](/blog/2024/12/03/r-universe-r-consortium-tlp) by Noam Ross and Jeroen Ooms.
 We're excited to announce R-Universe has been named the R-Consortium's newest Top-Level Project.
 Other languages: <a href='/es/blog/2024/12/03/r-universe-r-consortium-tlp' lang='es'>R-Universe es ahora un proyecto de alto nivel del R Consortium (es)</a>.

+* [Introducing the rOpenSci Localization and Translation Guidelines](/blog/2024/12/17/localization-guide) by Yanina Bellini Saibene, Maëlle Salmon, Pao Corrales, and Elio Campitelli. rOpenSci has developed a set of guidelines to assist our community in translating and localizing our resources.
+We're excited to share the first version of the rOpenSci Localization and Translation Guidelines.
+Other languages: <a href='/es/blog/2024/12/17/guia-localizacion' lang='es'>Presentación de la Guía de localización y traducción de rOpenSci (es)</a>.

 ## Calls for contributions

 ### Calls for maintainers